Prendus/secure-eval/README.md

 ## Security

-The JavaScript code string is sent to an iframe with the sandbox attribute set to `allow-scripts`.
+An HTML string with the JavaScript code string embedded in a script tag of type module is sent to an ephemeral iframe through the src attribute.
+The iframe's sandbox attribute is set to `allow-scripts` and the style attribute is set to `display:none`.
-The iframe sends the code to a web worker for eval execution.
 The code has no access to the DOM, cookies, local storage, session storage, or anything else really of the document the iframe is in.
 In my opinion, and after a few years of light research, this is extremely secure.

+Infinite loops are still possible.
+From my research, there is not currently a way to mitigate them.

 ## Documentation

 ```
 interface SecureEvalResult {
-    type: 'secure-eval-iframe-result' | 'secure-eval-iframe-worker-terminated';
+    type: 'secure-eval-iframe-result';
     [key: string]: any;
 }

-function secureEval(code: string, timeLimit: number = 10000): Promise<SecureEvalResult>
+function secureEval(code: string): Promise<SecureEvalResult>
 ```

-The `secureEval` function takes the code to eval as a string, the time limit for the web worker, and returns a promise with the result.
+The `secureEval` function takes the code to eval as a string and returns a promise with the result.